skip to content

 Introduction

-Keyboard-driven interaction with software is something you only appreciate once you commit to get better with it.
+You don’t appreciate keyboard-driven workflows until you commit to them.
 You’ll find yourself mapping keybindings to every common task.
-Soon enough, though, you’ll notice a limitation: your most frequently used keys - the home row and adjacent keys - can only do so much.
-This is where layers come into play, unlocking a new dimension of keyboard efficiency.
+Soon enough, though, you’ll notice a limitation: your most frequently used keys (the home row and adjacent keys) can only do so much.
+This is where layers come in.

 Keyboard layers, often called modes, are like having multiple keyboards in one.
-They let you assign different functions to the same keys depending on the active layer, making it easier to access commands without moving your fingers far.
+You assign different functions to the same keys depending on which layer is active, so you can reach more commands without moving your hands.

 What Are Keyboard Layers?